weapxnzx/aq-japa-drift-tracking/README.md

 # Online Learning for Correlated Data Streams under Concept Drift

-This repository contains the Python simulation framework to evaluate the performance of a redesigned **Adaptive q-calculus-based Joint Affine Projection Algorithm (aq-JAPA)** against the standard **Affine Projection Algorithm (APA)**.
+The repository compares the classical Affine Projection Algorithm (APA) with an adaptive Jackson-regularized variant (aq-JAPA) on controlled, highly correlated and spatially heteroscedastic AR(1) streams.

 The framework specifically models a "favorable regime" for q-calculus adaptive filters: tracking non-stationary systems subject to abrupt shrinkage concept drifts, where the input data streams are highly correlated and possess heteroscedastic spatial energies.